realamirhe/immer-store/README.md

 ## What is missing?

 - Immer provides the concept of snapshots and patching.
 This is available, just not implemented.
 The question is what kind of API you want.
 An example would be to expose a default effect which allows you to start tracking changes to a specific state path with a limit of number of changes.
 Then you could takes these snapshots and patch them back in
-- There is no concept of "computed state".
-The question again is API
-- There is no concept of "reaction".
-The question again is API